astronomer/docs/astro/deployment-metrics.md

 ## Deployment Analytics

 Located in the Workspace view of the Astro UI, the **Analytics** page provides detailed metrics for all Deployments in a Workspace.
+This page includes metrics that give you insight into the performance of both your data pipelines and infrastructure.
+Because metrics are pulled from Splunk and Thanos in real time, you can use this page to detect irregularities in your pipelines or infrastructure at the moment they happen.

-To view these metrics for a given Deployment, click the **Analytics** button in the lefthand menu and select a Deployment from the dropdown menu:
+To view metrics for a given Deployment, click the **Analytics** button in the lefthand menu and select a Deployment and time range from the dropdown menus:

 You can also access analytics for a specific Deployment from the Deployment's page:

-Use the following docs to learn more about each available metric.
+Use the following topics to learn more about each available metric.

 ### DAG Runs